ClarenceTee93/library-of-functions/README.md

 # library-of-functions
-Repository to collect and store functions
+Repository to collect and store functions, for future re-use.